 I never was able to live down that incident.
 Ava still remembers me losing her Toy Story kite in New Mexico after more than two years.
 Maybe the fact that Marlene keeps bringing it up to her has something to do with it.

 We decided to head into downtown Grand Haven for dinner since it is our last day here.
+The last days of a trip always remind me of the Dinner Cruise In Maui we did years ago, these moments are so hard to deal with, especially if you’ve made new friends along the way.
 It is a really clean and beautiful town and during this time of year, we are the only tourists here.

 This cool old theater turned restaurant looked like an amazing place to have a meal but it didn’t look like a place that would really accommodate our gypsy children.

 We opted for the pasta and pizza place across the street from it instead.

 It is right next to the Harbourfront Place that looked like it belonged more in the shambles of Benghazi than the beachfront of Lake Michigan.